Arisotura/lolSnes/README.md

 What is currently supported

 * CPU -- 99% (all opcodes emulated; may miss a few unimportant bits about timing)
-* PPU -- ~20% (supports 2bpp and 4bpp BGs with scrolling)

-Next priority

-* SPC700 support -- any ROM that isn't a basic test, requires basic SPC700 functionality
-* More PPU stuff -- OBJ support, and perhaps 8bpp BGs
+* PPU -- ~50% (2bpp, 4bpp and 8bpp graphics, modes 0-4 and 7, mosaic, master brightness)
-* Proper interface (or atleast letting users select a ROM)
+* SPC700 -- 90% (most important stuff emulated)
+* DSP -- ~80% (code taken from SNemulDS.
+Emulates BRR sound with envelopes.
+Seems to lack noise and echo.)
+* DMA -- 50% (HDMA not supported yet, and DMA method is inefficient)
+* Support for large ROMs via intelligent ROM cache system
+* Regular joypad
+* Linear audio interpolation (the SNES does Gaussian interpolation, but the DS isn't powerful enough)

+What is NOT supported

+* Expansion chips
+* Multiplayer

 100% accurate graphics emulation is impossible, but we'll do our best.